 In addition to varlitinib and ASLAN003, we have several other product candidates in development.
-ASLAN004 is an IL-4/IL-13 receptor antibody, which we believe has the potential to be a best-in-class therapy for severe atopic dermatitis and asthma, due to greater selectivity in binding target cells via the IL-13 receptor.
-We plan to initiate a Phase 1 clinical trial for ASLAN004 following the submission of an investigational new drug application, or IND, expected in the second quarter of 2018, and plan to seek a global partner for the continued clinical development and potential commercialization of ASLAN004.
+ASLAN004 is an interleukin 4/interleukin 13, or IL-4/IL-13, receptor antibody, which we believe has the potential to be a best-in-class therapy for severe atopic dermatitis and asthma, due to greater selectivity in binding target cells via the IL-13 receptor.
+We plan to initiate a Phase 1 clinical trial for ASLAN004 following the submission of an IND, expected in the third quarter of 2018, and plan to seek a global partner for the continued clinical development and potential commercialization of ASLAN004.

-Our preclinical portfolio contains several immuno-oncology programs using conventional antibodies and an antibody fragment technology that we have licensed called Modybodies.
-ASLAN002 is a small molecule inhibitor of cMET and recepteur d'origine nantais, or RON, an immune checkpoint inhibitor, and is currently partnered with BMS.
+Our preclinical portfolio contains several immuno-oncology discovery programs using conventional antibodies, including work arising from a research collaboration with Professor Sir David Lane's p53 Laboratory at the Singapore Biomedical Sciences Institutes, part of Singapore's Agency for Science, Technology and Research, or A\STAR, which we have designated ASLAN005, and an antibody fragment technology that we have licensed from Nanyang Technical University, or NTU, called Modybodies.
+ASLAN002 is a small molecule inhibitor of hepatocyte growth factor receptor, or cMET, and recepteur d'origine nantais, or RON, an immune checkpoint inhibitor, and is currently partnered with BMS.